Sophomores: Staying on Course

 Time: 5-8pm (You are not required to stay for three hours; you will not need to pre-register to attend.)

 Location: Benton Convention Center, 301 West 5th Street in downtown Winston-Salem

-List of Colleges Attending: Click here
+List of Colleges who have attended in the past: Click here

 Parking: Parking is available in the parking deck.
 Be prepared to pay for parking.
 (Several hundred students will attend this fair, so please allow extra time to enter and exit the parking deck.)

 Approximately 125 colleges/universities are represented at this fair.
 Each college will have its own table and will be placed in alphabetical order.
 To help scholars navigate the college fair, a list of colleges and their table number is provided by the WS/FCS system and is available upon entering the fair.
 Additionally, the list is posted on the Crosby Scholars Programs website approximately one week prior to the fair.
 Several hundred students will attend this fair, so please allow extra time to enter and exit the parking deck.
 PSOS offers students the opportunity to interact with admission reps from North Carolina colleges as well as out-of-state colleges.

 Click here to view and print the college fair form for sophomores.

 The 2019-2020 Grade Advisor Program will begin in January 2020!

 The Crosby Scholars Grade Advisor Program was established in order for 9th and 10th grade Crosby Scholars to meet with an advisor during the spring semester of each school year.